shinunandakumar/url-shortener/Readme.md

 ## Usage

-1. Run the server: `make docker-start`
+1. Run the server: `make docker-run`
 2. Access the APIs using the provided endpoints and methods.
 3. Run `make help` for further commands to use